| "More than 20 years after [her debut recording] All Out, Clayton is still

 sonorous, interactive and driven by an understanding of form that is both logical

+and intuitive."
 Having trained singers using acapella groups for years in her teaching,

 Clayton would also envision an ensemble of master vocal improvisers.
 In